-- if you can, pay by credit card, or by debit card using the 'credit' function.
-If you do not get what you paid for, you may be able to seek a chargeback from your bank.
-If you paid by PayPal and things go wrong, you may be able to make use of its dispute resolution processes
+- if possible, pay by credit card, or by debit card using the 'credit' function.
+If they do not get what they paid for, consumers may be able to seek a chargeback from their bank.
+If they paid by PayPal and things go wrong, they may be able to make use of its dispute resolution processes

 - check that the business' website includes its contact details, such as a phone number and email address

-- carefully read terms and conditions, so you know your options if you have to change or cancel your booking
+- carefully read terms and conditions, so they know their options if they have to change or cancel a booking

 - take out travel insurance

-- your Australian Consumer Law rights may also apply when you buy from an overseas online business, but you might find it difficult to get a refund or other solution if you do not get what you paid for.
+Australian Consumer Law rights may also apply when buying from an overseas online business, but consumers might find it difficult to get a refund or other solution if they do not get what they paid for.

 Booking with an agent

 When booking travel with an agent consumers should: